kammybdeng/take-home-practices/README.md

 # take-home-practices

-Take home practices from the book "A collection of Data Science Take-homes"
+# Goal:

+The goal of this repository is to practice my analysis and communication skills, so it will contain a lot of graphs and visualizations and detailed and thorough analysis statements and interpretations.

 1. [Conversion rate](https://github.com/kammybdeng/take-home-practices/blob/master/conversion%20rate.ipynb)

-## Goal:
+## Source:

-The goal of this repository is to practice my analysis and communication skills, so it will contain a lot of graphs and visualizations and detailed and thorough analysis statements and interpretations.
+Take-home practices from the book "A collection of Data Science Take-homes"

 ## Other useful resources:
 Inspired by the following resources